RaikireHiuduo/BEEMS/etc/demo/HyperledgerFabric/README.md

 Simplified walkthrough:-

 1. Install a lot of prerequisites components just to get Hyperledger Fabric running.
-Get the Hyperledger Fabric binaries manually by script because there is no one-click installer.
+Get the Hyperledger Fabric binaries images into the docker manually by script because there is no one-click installer.
 1. Pick either as a developer (one that build the application and/or chaincode specifically) or as a network operator (one that implement the developer's chaincode to run in the network).
    1. \[Developer-only\] Learn Node.js/Java for front-end application communication and Go for back-end code that deals with the blockchain (chaincode)
 1. Have a CA (Certificate Authority) or use the one provided (`Hyperledger Fabric CA`).